nsnli/nsnli.github.io/speakers.md

     <div class="col">
         <div class="col-md-12" id="abosselut">
         <b> Talk Title & Abstract</b>: TBA
-        <p><b> Speaker Bio</b>: (To be Updated) Antoine Bosselut is a postdoctoral computer science researcher at Stanford University and incoming assistant professor at the École Polytechnique Fédéral de Lausanne (EPFL) in Switzerland.
-Bosselut's research examines how modern machine learning tools should interact with human knowledge.
-He was recently named as one of the Forbes 30 under 30 list for Science and Healthcare.</p>
+        <p><b> Speaker Bio</b>: Antoine Bosselut is a Postdoctoral Scholar at Stanford University and a Young Investigator at the Allen Institute for AI (AI2).
+He will join the École Polytechnique Fédéral de Lausanne (EPFL) as an assistant professor in 2021.
+He received his PhD at the University of Washington in 2020.
+He was recently named as one of the Forbes 30 under 30 list for Science and Healthcare.
+His research is on building knowledge-aware NLP systems, specializing in commonsense representation and reasoning. </p>
         </div>
     </div>
 </div>